Fractional CFO & COO · Operations · Exit Readiness

 The Problem

 Around two-thirds of small businesses report using AI in some capacity.
-But most are still in the exploration phase — using ChatGPT for the occasional email draft while their competitors build it into operations.
+But most are still in the exploration phase, using ChatGPT for the occasional email draft while their competitors build it into operations.
 The headline numbers mask a deeper problem.

-Only 22% of orgs have a defined AI strategy — Pythian, 2026You bought the tools.
+You bought the tools.
 Your team doesn't know how to use them.
 Ninety-four percent of CEOs say AI skills are a top priority, yet only about a third of leaders have actually prepared their workforce.
 The result: expensive licenses sitting idle while employees default to old workflows.

-59% of enterprise leaders report an AI skills gap — DataCamp, 2026Most small businesses deploying AI have no written policies governing how it's used.
+Most small businesses deploying AI have no written policies governing how it's used.
 That means no guardrails around data privacy, no quality controls on AI-generated output, and no audit trail when something goes wrong.
 This is a liability waiting to happen.

-Est. 77% of SMBs using AI have no formal AI policy — U.S. Chamber of Commerce, 2025Traditional consulting firms deliver strategy decks and proof-of-concepts, then leave.
+Traditional consulting firms deliver strategy decks and proof-of-concepts, then leave.
 The client can't sustain what was built, leading to either ongoing consulting spend or project abandonment.
-AI capability can't be rented — it has to be built inside your organization.
+AI capability can't be rented, it has to be built inside your organization.

-42% of companies scrapped most AI initiatives in 2025 — S&P Global, 2025AI doesn't fail because the technology is wrong.
+42% of companies scrapped most AI initiatives in 2025, S&P Global, 2025AI doesn't fail because the technology is wrong.
 It fails because no one tied it to a P&L outcome, trained the team to use it, or measured whether it actually moved the needle.
-Fix those three things and the technology takes care of itself.— Helm Advisory
+Fix those three things and the technology takes care of itself.Helm Advisory

 Our Approach